-This is an easy recipe for chocolate lovers.
+This is an easy recipe for chocolate lovers and a vintage classic that stands the test of time.

-Brownies have evolved so much over the years that you can try dozens of similar recipes and get different results each time.
+Yes, there are never too many brownie recipes.
+It's a never-ending story, and I'm glad to adhere to it.
+They have evolved so much over the years that you can try dozens of similar recipes and get different results each time.

 If I were you, I'd go into the kitchen, pull out the good dark chocolate from the pantry, and get my hands dirty making a batch of these chewy brownies.
 Chocolate cravings deserve a quick chocolate treat.

-- Special dessert: this recipe is especially good for serving with ice cream and a drizzle of chocolate sauce or caramel.
+- Special dessert: This recipe is especially good for serving with ice cream and a drizzle of chocolate sauce or caramel.

 - Walnuts: they will be broken into pieces or coarsely chopped, so there's no need to buy the whole, more expensive nuts.